The Practicality of Randomized Quantum Linear Systems Solvers: Results

-where we note that the upper bound follows from Appendix C of \cite{Wan:2021non}.
-We refer to Algorithm 2 in \cite{Wan:2021non} which presents a classical approach to sample and return a description of $r$-many unitaries of the form $U_{m\tau}'$ according to the probabilities $p_{m\tau}'$ without having to construct the full set of probabilities $\{p_{m\tau}'\}_{m\in\mathcal{M}}$.
+where the upper bound is established in Lemma~2 of~\cite{Wan:2021non}.
+Algorithm~2 of~\cite{Wan:2021non} provides an efficient classical procedure for sampling and returning a description of $r$ such unitaries $U_{m\tau}'$ according to the probabilities $\{p_{m\tau}'\}$ without having to construct the full set of probabilities $\{p_{m\tau}'\}_{m \in \mathcal{M}'}$ explicitly.